nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ##### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from the address book and appointment book after a validation check from the user.

 Format: `clear`